a5k-gwc/skulls/branches/skulls-0.2.7c/admin/readme.txt

 4. In vars.php change also MAINTAINER_EMAIL (optional), MAINTAINER_WEBSITE (optional) and MAINTAINER_NICK
 5. Send updated vars.php to your web server
 6. Go on http://name_of_your_web_server/skulls.php in your browser, if you don't see any error you are OK
+7. Put the full url of the cache in CACHE_URL inside vars.php (with notepad), example: http://gwc.your-site.com/skulls.php (optional but recommended)
-Note: You must be sure that there aren't any problems before go to the step 7
+Note: You must be sure that there aren't any problems before go to the step 8
-7. Submit the url of skulls.php here: http://skulls.sourceforge.net/submit.php
+8. Submit the url of skulls.php here: http://skulls.sourceforge.net/submit.php

 If you need more help ask here: http://sourceforge.net/forum/forum.php?forum_id=522656